Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 Will there be any title or certificate granted upon the completion of the program (i.e. 'nutrition counselor', 'health coach')?

 No official titles are granted through this certificate program.
-Upon the successful completion of three courses students will be granted a certification of graduate studies.
+Upon the successful completion of three courses students will be granted a certificate of graduate studies, which is an acknowledgement that they completed some graduate-level coursework in a specific nutrition-related area.

 What can I do with this certificate?